-- 1. To lower headlight brightness cut-off line, turn adjusting bolt - 1.counterclockwise.
-And to raise brightness cut-off line, turn the bolt clockwise. - 2.
-This type of headlight is LED, do not try to replace the bulb, if there is a problem with the headlight, please contact the dealer.
+- To lower headlight brightness cut-off line, turn adjusting bolt (1) counterclockwise.
+And to raise brightness cut-off line, turn the bolt clockwise. - Take rubber cap (2) out from holder.
+Remove rebound clip to take the worn bulb out from socket.
+Align the semicircle on a new bulb with that in the socket before mounting the bulb.
+Install rebound clip just removed to fasten the bulb and then plug in wires.